Calum Ferguson

-Calum Ferguson (born 12 February 1995) is a Scottish football player who plays as a forward for Highland Football League club Brechin City.
+Calum Ferguson (born 12 February 1995) is a Scottish football player who last played as a forward for Highland Football League club Clachnacuddin.
 Born in Scotland, he has represented Canada at youth international level.

 Club career

 Inverness Caledonian Thistle

 After progressing through the youth ranks at Inverness, Ferguson made the game-day squad for the first time with the Caley Jags against his former club Ross County on 19 May 2013.
 Ferguson was loaned to Montrose in early 2014.
 He played four games before his loan ended.
 He would again make the game-day squad with Inverness against Partick Thistle on 7 February 2015 in the Scottish Cup.
 Ferguson finally made his debut for Inverness against Kilmarnock on 21 February as a substitute in a 3–3 draw.

 Albion Rovers

 After leaving Inverness at the end of the 2015–16 season, Ferguson signed for Scottish League One side Albion Rovers in July 2016, after impressing as a trialist in a pre-season friendly against Motherwell.
 Ferguson hit the headlines with Albion Rovers when he scored a dramatic last minute winner in the Scottish Cup against Queen of the South to send his side through to play Celtic.